La Cosiata: Background

-In 1821 the promulgation of the Constitution of Cúcuta (Constitution of Gran Colombia) had caused discomfort among Venezuelans from the beginning, being sworn in Caracas under protest from the Municipality.
-The election of Francisco de Paula Santander for the Vice Presidency of the Republic, the choice of a centralist system instead of a federal one, and the election of Bogotá as the capital of the newly formed Union, were also points of great citizen discord, with the perception that Venezuela, which had not been favored with the decisions made.
-The central constitution, which could not be reformed before 10 years, provided for certain federal measures over time, but it depended on the people to abide by the Magna Carta and the law.
+By 1821, the Cúcuta Constitution (Constitution of Gran Colombia) had been causing discomfort among Venezuelans from the beginning, only being enacted in Caracas under protest from the Municipality.
+The election of Francisco de Paula Santander for the Vice Presidency of the Republic, the choice of a centralist system instead of a federal one, and the election of Bogotá as the capital of the newly formed Union, were also points of great discord throughout the populace, which felt that the decisions being made were not benefiting Venezuela.
+The central constitution, which could not be reformed for ten years, provided for certain federal measures over time, but relied on the people abiding by the Magna Carta and the law.

-Motivated by the constant onslaught of royalist guerrillas, in a Venezuela that was undergoing a full recovery from the emancipatory war, and by the prevailing fear of a supposed "Holy Alliance" between France and Spain, through which a powerful army would be formed to reconquer America, Francisco de Paula Santander decreed on August 31, 1824 a general enlistment of all citizens between the ages of 16 and 50 in the country and demanded from the Department of Venezuela a contingent of 50,000 men to be sent to Bogotá.
+On 31 August 1824, Francisco de Paula Santander decreed that there would be a general enlistment of all citizens between the ages of 16 and 50 in the country and demanded a contingent of 50,000 men from the Department of Venezuela to be sent to Bogotá.
+This was motivated by the constant onslaught of royalist guerrillas, Venezuela's ongoing recovering from the emancipatory war, and fears of a joint army of France and Spain.
+At the time, there was a prevalent belief that France and Spain would enter an alleged "Holy Alliance" and form a powerful army.